 Ensure you have sufficient hand washing facilities.
 After using shared yard equipment, such as wheelbarrows or the hose, wash your hands.
 Use an antibacterial spray to disinfect all shared equipment.

-At this time, there is no requirement for owners to have documentation to travel, including having their horse’s passport to prove they are travelling to visit their horse.
+Horse welfare is critical and travel to the yard is essential.
+You may now increase the amount of time you spend outside exercising and can now travel to an outdoor space irrespective of distance.
+There is no requirement for owners to have documentation to travel, including having their horse’s passport to prove they are travelling to visit their horse.

 Am I allowed to transport my horse?

 Yes, you are now able to transport your horse in England.